 Speculators raise corn net long position-CFTC

-Large speculators raised their net long position in Chicago Board of Trade corn futures in the week to Oct.
-26, regulatory data released on Friday showed.
-The Commodity Futures Trading Commission's weekly commitments of traders report also showed that noncommercial traders, a category that includes hedge funds, trimmed their net short position in CBOT wheat and trimmed their net short position in soybeans.
+Large speculators raised their net long position in Chicago Board of Trade corn futures in the week to Nov.
+2, regulatory data released on Friday showed.
+The Commodity Futures Trading Commission's weekly commitments of traders report also showed that noncommercial traders, a category that includes hedge funds, trimmed their net short position in CBOT wheat and switched to a net long position in soybeans.
 SUPPLEMENTAL Non-Comm Indexes Comm

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.